prilk-consulting/eu_einvoice_peppol/README.md

 During validation of the **Sales Invoice**, the potential eInvoice is created and validated against the schematron rules for the selected _E Invoice Profile_, so that you can see any potential problems before submitting it.

+For PEPPOL profiles, the validation includes:
+1. **XML Syntax Validation**: Ensures the XML is well-formed
+2. **XSD Validation**: Validates the XML against the UBL 2.1 XSD schema
+3. **Schematron Validation**: Validates business rules using PEPPOL Schematron files

+Validation results are logged to the console and can be viewed in the **Sales Invoice** document's validation fields.

 #### Export Sales Invoice as XML (XRechnung) or PDF+XML (ZUGFeRD)

 To download the XML file (XRechnung), open a **Sales Invoice** and click on "..." > "Download eInvoice".